jaqx0r/blts/README.md

 The subdirectory `prom` contains the main config and rules for the Prometheus tools.

+The R code is from the version back in 2012 when Prometheus didn't exist, and I couldn't talk about Borgmon. ;-)  I like to keep it here as a reminder.

 This code is available under the Apache v2 license.

 # Demos